 Can Mandelic Acid and Niacinamide be used together in the same routine?
-What order should they be applied?
-Yes, The Ordinary Mandelic Acid 10% + HA may be applied before Niacinamide 10% + Zinc 1%.
+In what order should they be applied?
+The Ordinary Mandelic Acid 10% + HA may be applied before Niacinamide 10% + Zinc 1%.

 Can I use the Glycolic acid toner in the same routine as Mandelic acid?
 Deciem says: We suggest using them on alternate evenings and waiting until your skin has adjusted to one before introducing another.

 Which of your products is good for blackheads?
-Deciem says: We would suggest exploring both The Ordinary Niacinamide 10% + Zinc 1% and The Ordinary Mandelic Acid 10% + HA.
+Deciem says: We suggest exploring The Ordinary Niacinamide 10% + Zinc 1% and The Ordinary Mandelic Acid 10% + HA.

 Final Thoughts on The Ordinary Mandelic Acid

-As you can see 58% of the Deciem Addicts love it, 64% say it has improved their skin and 57% will be repurchasing it.
-If you´re new to acids, Mandelic Acid is the perfect place to start.
+As you can see, 58% of the Deciem Addicts love it, 64% say it has improved their skin, and 57% will be repurchasing it.
+Mandelic Acid is the perfect place to start if you’re new to acids.